 Blepharoplasty (Eyelid Surgery) and Brow Lift (Forehead Lift) Surgery

 Eyelid surgery and brow lift surgery can enhance your appearance and your self-confidence by eliminating the drooping, sagging, and protrusion in the upper and lower eyelid and brow areas that can create a tired or angry look.
-These outpatient procedures are frequently performed in our nationally-accredited (AAAASF) in-office surgical facility at Minneapolis Plastic Surgery, LTD. With lower lid blepharoplasty (lower eyelid surgery), loose, wrinkled, or sagging skin and protruding fat pads under the eyes can be corrected.
+These outpatient procedures are frequently performed in our nationally-accredited (QUAD A, formerly AAAASF) in-office surgical facility at Minneapolis Plastic Surgery, LTD. With lower lid blepharoplasty (lower eyelid surgery), loose, wrinkled, or sagging skin and protruding fat pads under the eyes can be corrected.
 Dark circles can also be improved by eliminating the shadowing caused by the fat and loose eyelid skin.